nesfit/toreator-ui/README.md

 * List of available caches

 ### CORS filter (CORSFilter)
-Filter implmentation to allow JavaScript OPTION requests
+Filter implementation to allow JavaScript OPTION requests

 ### Services (/service)
 Services are used to define requests, process requests and cache responses

-* ApiServiceImpl - API REST client to Toreator service with response parsing
+* ApiServiceImpl - API REST client for Toreator service with response parsing
 * CacheServiceImpl - Util cache functions
 * AddressServiceImpl, InfoServiceImpl, RequestServiceImpl -  request definitions for address, info or custom requests

 ### Resolvers (/resolver)
-Resolvers are used for postprocessing of Model fields.
+Resolvers are used for postprocessing of model fields.
 For address we can acquire data, which is postprocessing of Address object.

 ### Models (/model)
-Models contains Object definition -> same as in schema definition.
+Models contains object definition -> same as in schema definition.
 If getter or setter defined in schema definition is missing in model, it has to be defined in Resolver.

 For example *getInfo* getter is not in model, so it is in resolver.